medusajs/medusa/docs/content/add-plugins/minio.md

 ---
 description: 'Learn how to integrate MinIO with the Medusa server.
-MinIO is an open source storage provider that can be used to store files and images.
 Learn how to install the MinIO plugin on the Medusa server and configure it.'
 ---

 # MinIO